Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 ## Geometric Assumptions :

-KMeans implicitly assumes clusters are:
+KMeans implicitly assumes clusters are :

 - **Spherical** — the Euclidean distance metric defines circular decision boundaries in 2D
 - **Convex** — no curved or horseshoe-shaped clusters